 (My mom has all of those qualities)

-STOUT: Where do you get your inspiration from?
+SM: Where do you get your inspiration from?

 AS: I talk to my customers—-they are the biggest advocates for me, and I also source from our Brobe Ambassador program.
 We recently launched this, and it’s a great way for us to expand our relationship with our customers and meet their needs.
 When creating new products, I talk to my customers and listen to what they like and need.
 Some of our best sellers have been uncovered this way, like gift sets and our post-op belt.

-STOUT: Who has been the biggest influence on you?
+SM: Who has been the biggest influence on you?

-STOUT: What has been your biggest challenge?
+SM: What has been your biggest challenge?

 AS: Self-doubt in the beginning, and keeping up with demand.
 Also, patience (laughs) and finances.

-STOUT: What’s your strategy to navigate through obstacles?
+SM: What’s your strategy to navigate through obstacles?

 AS: If I have an issue with the Brobe, I’m not a procrastinator – I’m going to fix the problem.
 If I say I’m going to do it, then I’m doing it.
 I’m all in.
 I feel like I lean towards other people to help get me through these obstacles.
 I ask for the help I need, or I ask others to help me find the right person or resource I’m lacking.

-STOUT: How do you recharge?
+SM: How do you recharge?

 AS: Sleep!
 I’m a busy mom with early mornings, so I try to get a good night’s sleep.
 Also going to church and being around people re-charges me.
 Having lunch, coffee, wine, or whatever.
 Guess that’s the extrovert in me.